Applecross: History

 Applecross's name is an anglicisation of the Pictish name Aporcrosan, 'confluence of the [river] Crossan' (Obar Crosain in modern Gaelic).
 The name is derived from the Pictish aber- and Scottish Gaelic cros.

-Applecross is linked with Saint Máel Ruba, who came to Scotland in 671 from the major Celtic Church monastery of Bangor Abbey in Gaelic Ireland.
+Applecross is linked with Saint Máel Ruba, who came to Scotland in 671 from the major Celtic Church monastery of Bangor Abbey in Ireland.
 He founded Aporcrosan in 672 in what was then Pictish territory, and was the monastery's first abbot, dying on 21 April 722 in his eightieth year.
 The deaths of several of his successors as abbot are recorded in the Irish Annals into the early ninth century.
 The early monastery was located around the site of the later Church of Scotland parish church (present building erected 1817).
 A large, unfinished cross-slab standing in the churchyard and three extremely finely carved fragments of another preserved within the church are evidence of the early monastery.
 The surrounding district is known as A’ Chomraich 'the sanctuary' in Gaelic.
 Its boundaries were once marked by high crosses.
 The stub of one, destroyed in 1870, survives among farm buildings at Camusterrach.